-- They will not be able to log in to public workstations in campus computing facilities; e.g., Unity labs.
+- New graduates will not be able to log in to public workstations in campus computing facilities; e.g., Unity labs.

 - Access to MyPack Portal

-- Graduates are allowed to log in to the MyPack Portal Self-Service page to access their student information, but access to other items within the portal may change; e.g., ability to register for classes.
+- New graduates are allowed to log in to the MyPack Portal Self-Service page to access their student information, but access to other items within the portal may change; e.g., ability to register for classes.